 Niagara Falls is one of the most emblematic places in the U.S. and Canada and also one of the great wonders of the planet that nature has given us.
-If we were to turn the falls into a building, it would be the equivalent of a 15-story building, which is almost nothing!
+If we were to turn them into a building, their size would be equivalent to one floor with 15 floors.
+Almost nothing!

-Their beauty has turned them into a natural setting for the filming of movies like 'Pirates of the Caribbean' (2007), 'Superman II' (1980) and 'Niagara' (1953), which elevated Marilyn Monroe to stardom.
-If you already have the necessary visa and are convinced to visit these movie waterfalls, prepare your backpack, raincoat and hiking boots and write down the top 10 things to see and do in Niagara Falls.
+Their beauty has made them a natural setting for the filming of movies such as 'Pirates of the Caribbean' (2007), 'Superman II' (1980) and 'Niagara' (1953), which elevated Marilyn Monroe to stardom.
+If you already have the necessary visa and are convinced to visit these movie waterfalls, pack your backpack, raincoat and hiking boots and write down the top 10 things to see and do in Niagara Falls.

-1. Sail a boat and... you feel the water falling
+1. Go boating and... feel the water fall

-If you're a thrill-seeker, get ready to experience a real adventure.
-One of the attractions at the falls that impressed me the most was getting on board the Maid of the Mist boat that sails down the river and goes as deep as possible into the frothy water that falls with a lot of force.
+If you're a thrill-seeker, get ready to experience an adventure of the good kind.
+One of the attractions at the falls that impressed me the most was to get on board the Maid of the Mist boat that sails down the river and goes as deep as possible into the frothy water that falls with a lot of force.

 Is this vessel dangerous?

-Take it easy!
+Don't worry!
 This electric boat, which has been in service since 1846, is very safe and its captain is a very experienced professional.
 There is nothing to fear, as it has established itself as one of the oldest active tourist services in the world.
-As you read it!
-The company has been offering tourists an adrenaline-pumping festival of sound, water and nature for 175 years.
+As you read!
+The company has been offering tourists an adrenaline-filled festival of sound, water and nature for 175 years.

-Niagara means "thunder of water" in the Iroquois language and it is worthwhile to immerse yourself in the inner roar of its three famous falls.
+Niagara means "thunder of water" in the Iroquois language and it's worth it to immerse yourself in the inner roar of its three famous waterfalls.
 The boat tour starts at the American Falls, then the Bridal Veil Falls and finally enters the dense mist generated by the Horseshoe Falls, to finally return to the starting point.

 Among the famous visitors that this boat has had are from the British royal family (Lady Di and her two children) to the great Hollywood actors such as Marilyn Monroe, Robert Redford, Denzel Washington and Al Pacino, among others.
 The list of celebrities is endless.
 If they dared, you can too.
 If you don't mind taking a dip, the best place on the ship is the second floor, bow and starboard.

-If after the boat ride you are left wanting more adventure, and you are an intrepid like me, you will love La Cueva de los Vientos (Cave of the Winds), in which as its name suggests you will live an epic experience.
+If after the boat ride you are left wanting more adventure, and you are an intrepid like me, you will love the Cave of the Winds, where as its name suggests you will live an epic experience.

-To reach this enclave, you will hike along a wooden walkway that allows you to reach the base of the Velo de Novia waterfall, where you will enjoy one of the most impressive perspectives of the force of the falls, which will fall directly on you.
+To get to this enclave, you will take a hike along a wooden walkway that allows you to reach the base of the Bridal Veil waterfall, where you will enjoy one of the most impressive perspectives of the force of the falls, which will fall directly on you.
 Of course, you'll get a free shower!
 As you can hear.
 My advice is that, even if they give you one of those yellow Captain Pescanova-style raincoats, take your own.
 You will avoid a good soaking and a lot of unpleasantness.

-Excursion with a guide in the Cueva de los Vientos
+Excursion with a guide in Cueva de los Vientos

-In my case, I chose to take this tour with a guide so I wouldn't have to buy the entrance ticket on my own and thus avoid the long lines that form in one of the busiest places in the world.
+In my case, I chose to take this excursion with a guide so that I would not have to buy the entrance ticket on my own and thus avoid the long lines that form in one of the busiest places in the world.
 Nearly 8 million visitors come to this place every year - imagine the crowds!